hildj/DS3001_TeamM_Project/README.md

 ## Project Overview

-In this project, we analyzed hospital mortality data from 2016–2023, which we cleaned to just 2023 data and implemented multiple models—including Linear Regression, Decision Trees, K-Nearest Neighbors (KNN), and a Neural Network—to see which approaches most effectively predict mortality outcomes.
+In this project, we analyzed hospital mortality data from 2016–2023, which we cleaned to just 2023 data and implemented multiple models including Linear Regression, Decision Trees, K-Nearest Neighbors (KNN), and a Neural Network to see which approaches most effectively predict mortality outcomes.
 We also documented our methodology, initial analyses, and final findings through several written components that accompany the code.

 ---